REPORT

 Frequently asked questions

-Q: Which car brand passes the UK MOT most often?
-A: Bentley has the highest pass rate at 94.68 from 14,670 tests.
+Q: Which brand has the highest MOT pass rate?
+A: Bentley ranks first with a 94.68 pass rate from 14,670 tests.

-Q: Which brand has the lowest MOT pass rate in this dataset?
-A: Chevrolet is last at 69.75 from 35,955 tests.
+Q: Which brand has the lowest MOT pass rate?
+A: Chevrolet ranks last with a 69.75 pass rate from 35,955 tests.

-Q: How wide is the gap between the best and worst brands?
-A: The spread is 24.9 percentage points, from Bentley at 94.68 to Chevrolet at 69.75.
+Q: What is the gap between the best and worst brands?
+A: The spread between Bentley and Chevrolet is 24.9 percentage points.

 Sources